tanhuy998/context-js/README.md

 }

 /**
- *  this is an express like handle function
+ *  this is an express handle function
  */
 async function incommingRequest(req, res, next) {